Artuk009/ABCUCourseOrganizer/README.md

 # How did you approach the problem?
 Consider why data structures are important to understand?
 I approached the problem by first creating psuedcode for each of the possible data structures that could have been applied to the applicaiton (vector, hash table, and binary search tree) and calculated the runtime and space complexities of each.
 Then I compared the advantages and disadvantages of each and then decided that a Binary Search Tree would be the most efficient method for this particular program.

-# How did you overcome any roadblocks you encountered while going through the activities or project?
+# How did you overcome any roadblocks you encountered while going through the activities for project?
 Certain elements of the application required unfamiliar methods such as parsing through individual lines of the resource file or the C++ methods for handling exceptions because I am more accustomed to Kotlin and Java enviroments.
 I found many great resources online (i.e. Geeks for Geeks, stackoverflow, etc.) to help me tackle these methods that I wasn't too knowledgable of before this project.

 # How has your work on this project expanded your approach to designing software and developing programs?